Interligence

 Students weren’t just struggling with math, they were struggling to even find the right tools to practice it properly.

-Our research revealed that current SAT Math prep methods—textbooks, past papers, and online platforms—often fall short.
+Our research revealed that current SAT Math practice methods, such as textbooks, past papers, and online platforms, often fall short.
 Students faced fragmented resources, outdated formats, and lacked clarity on their weak spots.
 Instructors also noted the absence of accessible, structured, and learning tools aligned with the new digital SAT.

 Research